cbarnes0/ai201-project4-provenance-guard/README.md

 | **Type-token ratio** | ≥ 100 words | Unique words ÷ total words | Very low TTR → repetitive → AI | 25% |
 | **Punctuation variety** | always | Distinct punctuation chars used ÷ charset size | Low variety → AI | 15% |

+**Why this signal:** It is fully deterministic (no API dependency), interpretable (each sub-score has a named cause), and fails in a different direction than the LLM.
+When the API is unavailable, stylometrics alone provides a reasonable fallback score.

 **Why the vocabulary metric switches at 100 words:** On short texts, TTR saturates — almost every word appears exactly once regardless of authorship.
 Testing confirmed all four M4 test inputs (43–55 words) produced TTR ≥ 0.87 across every content type.
-TTR provides no signal.
-Average word length does not saturate: formal AI writing reliably uses longer Latinate vocabulary (avg ~5.5–7.0 chars); casual human writing uses shorter words (avg ~3.5–4.5 chars).
+Average word length does not saturate: formal AI writing reliably uses longer Latinate vocabulary (avg ~5.5–7.0 chars) versus casual human writing (~3.5–4.5 chars).
 The response includes a `vocab_metric_used` field so callers know which branch ran.

+**What it misses:** Non-native English speakers with limited vocabulary produce structurally simple writing that fires the AI signal regardless of authorship — this is a fairness problem, not just an accuracy one (see Known Limitations).
+Repetition-heavy poetry (refrains, villanelles) drives TTR low, making genuinely human writing look AI-generated.
+Formal academic human prose has naturally low sentence CV and long average word length — both AI indicators — causing false positives for expository human writing.

 ---

 ### Signal 2 — LLM Classifier (Groq)

+**What it measures:** Semantic and stylistic feel — whether the text hedges, sounds emotionally authentic, has personal specificity, or carries idiosyncratic human choices.
 Sends text to `llama-3.3-70b-versatile` (temperature 0.1) with a structured prompt requesting `{"ai_probability": float, "reasoning": string}`.
-Returns P(AI) and one sentence of reasoning.

-The LLM carries 60% weight because it captures what statistics cannot: hedging phrases, authentic personal voice, emotional texture, specific concrete detail vs. AI's smooth generalization.
+**Why this signal:** It captures properties that statistics cannot quantify: hedging phrases ("It is worth noting…"), perfectly balanced paragraph structure, absence of concrete detail, uncanny emotional smoothness.
+These are reliable AI markers the stylometric signal is blind to.

-If the API call fails or returns malformed JSON, the signal falls back to 0.5 (uncertain) — the endpoint keeps working, it just loses the stronger signal.
+**Fallback behavior:** If the API call fails or returns malformed JSON, the signal returns `score=0.5` (uncertain) — the endpoint keeps working, it just loses the stronger signal.

+**What it misses:** LLM score on borderline texts is not fully deterministic even at temperature 0.1.
+The same input has produced scores ranging from 0.2 to 0.7 across different runs on the project's own test texts (see Known Limitations #4).
+The LLM also cannot inspect metadata or context outside the text itself — it only sees words.

 ---